What To Text After a First Date

 So first up, after a first date you may be wondering – now what?
 Should I text?
 Should he / she text?
 Who should text first after a date?
 Are there any rules with this?

-It doesn’t matter if you see things romantically or not – if someone put the time into seeing you, it’s nice to acknowledge that with a little message after, and you’ll typically get something back.
+It doesn’t matter if you see things romantically or not.
+Sometimes it may be a case of you being better off as friends.
+But if someone put the time into seeing you, it’s nice to acknowledge that with a little message after, and you’ll typically get something back.

 For this reason, it doesn’t really matter who texts first after a date.
-So try not to overthink it, and certainly don’t wait around for a text.
+So try not to overthink it, or fall into the common debate of “should I text him first?!”

-If they haven’t said anything – feel free to send something over to them.
-If they have – great, make sure you reply!
+If he/ she hasn’t yet said anything – feel free to send something over to them.
+And if they have – great, make sure you reply!
+After all, being ghosted after a first date, has got to be the worst!

 When Should You Text After The First Date?